Worms in chickens

 Chicken worms, chicken coccidia, and poultry mites and lice, are common and regularly seen.
 Round worms in chickens have a life cycle of about three weeks.
 Consequently from the time the egg is eaten by the bird, and the worm grows inside the chicken, and a new egg produced, is 21 days.

-The source of the worms is usually contamination of the food with chicken faeces.
+The source of the chicken worms is usually contamination of the birds food with chicken faeces.
 So hygiene and feeding ALL food off the ground is recommend by chicken vets.
 After an appropriate chicken de-wormer, that kills all the adult worms in the birds intestine, no further eggs are passed for at least 21 days.
 For this reason in severe poultry worm infections, the chicken vet recommends de-worming every 21 days.
 This is to stop the shedding of eggs into the environment.